Nima-Khodabandelou/Notes/notes.md

       overridden method scope change in sub must be less restricitve <-> (public < default < protected < private)

-      called through reference variable of supe
+      called through ref var of sup

-      determination of method to be called is based on object being referred to by reference var
+      determination of method to be called is based on obj being referred to by ref var

       data members cannot be overridden -> no Runtime Polymorphism by data members

       private, final or static method in class -> static binding
 ##
 - instanceof

-	compares the instance with type
+	compares instance with type
 ##
 - abstract class

-	can have (abstract and non-abstract methods)/data member/constructor/ main()/static methods
+      can have abstract and non-abstract methods)/data member/constructor/ main()/static methods

-	can have final methods -> force sub not to change method body
+      can have final methods -> forces sub not to change method body

       can never be instantiated even if it contains constructor and implemented methods

       can provide implementation of interface

       can extend another class

-        interface methods -> abstract by default

       static + abstract -> not allowed
 ##
-- Marker interface

-	interface with no data member and member functions -> Serializable, Cloneable
-##
 - Interface

       can't provide implementation of abstract class

       can extend another interface

-	's Members are public by default
+      Members are public by default

+      methods are abstract by default

-	-> obj reference can be cast to interface reference when it implements referenced interface
+      obj ref can be cast to interface ref when it implements referenced interface

+      Marker interface: interface with no data member and member functions -> Serializable, Cloneable
 ##
 - Exceptions

-	Checked Exception

-		checked at compile-time.
-SQLException, ClassNotFoundException, etc.
+      Checked Exception -> checked at
+	  compile-time: SQLException,
+	  ClassNotFoundException, ...

-	Unchecked Exception
+      Unchecked Exception -> handled at
+	  runtime: ArithmaticException,

-		handled at runtime.
-ArithmaticException, NullPointerException,
+	  NullPointerException,
-		ArrayIndexOutOfBoundsException, etc.
+	  ArrayIndexOutOfBoundsException, ...

-	Error: not recoverable -> cause program to exit.
-OutOfMemoryError, AssertionError, etc.
+      Error: not recoverable -> cause program
+	  to exit: OutOfMemoryError,
+	  AssertionError, ...

-	advantage of exception handling:  maintain normal flow of application.
+      exception handling:  maintains normal flow
+	 of app

       try block followed by either catch OR finally block

-##
-- throw -> to throw exception
+      throw -> to throw exception

-- throws -> to declare possible exceptions that may occure in method
+      throws -> to declare possible exceptions
-##
+	  that may occure in method

-- Hierarchy of Java Exception classes
+      Hierarchy of Java Exception classes:

 	Throwable -> Exception, Error

 	Exception -> IOException, SQLException, ClassNotFoundException,
 	  RuntimeException

 	RuntimeException -> ArithmeticException, NullPointerException,
 	  NumberFormatException, IndexOutOfBoundsException

 	IndexOutOfBoundsException -> ArrayIndexOutOfBoundsException,
 	  StringIndexOutOfBoundsException

 	Error -> StackOverflowError, VirtualMachineError, OutOfMemoryError

-##
-- Common exception Scenarios
+      Common exception Scenarios:

 	divide number by zero -> ArithmeticException.

-	performing operation on null variable -> NullPointerException
+	operation on null var -> NullPointerException

-	variable formatting mismatched -> NumberFormatException
+	var formatting mismatched -> NumberFormatException

 	array size exceed -> ArrayIndexOutOfBoundsException

-##
-- Exception Propagation
+      Exception Propagation:

-	[thrown from top -> not caught -> drops down previous] --> continues until caught or reach the very bottom of call stack
+	[thrown from top -> not caught -> drops down previous] --> continues until caught or reach very bottom of call stack

 	Unchecked -> propagated by default
-##
-- Nested try block

-	[sub-block -> one error & entire block -> another error] -> nested exception
+      Nested try block: one error in sub-block & another error in entire block

-##
-- Finally:
+      Finally:

 	executes after try-catch

 	not executes if program exits

+      custom exception -> extend Exception

+      can not throw basic data type from block
 ##
-- custom exceptions: extends Exception
-##
-- One can not throw basic data type from a block
-##
 - String pool

-	space reserved in heap used to store strings
+	space reserved in heap to store strings

- 	create string literal -> JVM checks string pool ->
+ 	when create string literal -> JVM checks
+	 string pool:

-		If exists -> a reference returns
+		if exists -> a ref returns

 		If not ->  new string instance creates
 ##
-- create string object
+- create string obj

-	String Literal
+	String Literal:

 		String s ="welcome";

 		String s2="Welcome";//It doesn't create a new instance

-	new keyword
+	new keyword:

+	  String s=new String("Welcome");
-		//creates two objects and one reference variable String s=new String("Welcome");
+	  //creates two objs and one ref var

-		new object in heap refered by s,
+	  //new obj in heap refered by s

-		literal object "Welcome" in string pool
+	  //literal obj "Welcome" in string pool

-		The ref variable s
+	  //ref var s
 ##
-- String disadvantages compare to StringBuffer
+- String disadv. compare to StringBuffer

 	String  immutable